 Any time you notice a truck driver or his load doing something potentially dangerous, get out of the way.
 Truck drivers spend long hours on the road each day and have a higher rate of alcohol use than drivers of passenger vehicles.
 By paying careful attention to what the truck driver does and how he maneuvers, you can help get yourself out of the way of a potential accident.

 Unfortunately, you cannot avoid every accident every time.
-If you suffered serious injuries in a truck accident. an experienced personal injury attorney can help you file a claim for the compensation you deserve.
+If you suffered serious injuries in a truck accident. an experienced las vegas car accident attorney can help you file a claim for the compensation you deserve.
 Contact Gina Corena and Associates today at 702-680-1111 to schedule a consultation.